GerhardBotha97/niobium/INFO.md

 This extension provides the following settings:

-- `bluewasp-runner.configFile`: The name of the configuration file (default: `.bluewasp.yml`)
+- `niobium.configFile`: The name of the configuration file (default: `.niobium.yml`)
-- `bluewasp-runner.showOutputOnRun`: Whether to automatically show the output panel when running (default: true)
+- `niobium.showOutputOnRun`: Whether to automatically show the output panel when running (default: true)

 ### Parallel Execution Example